 The project was designed to auto-select specific volumes (set at 50ml and 100ml).

 The prototype can be applied to a water refilling station or milk packaging unit with minimal start-up costs.

 The scope of work was shared with each member included breadboarding (wires and gates IC’s), software programming, and hardware installation, and civil works.

 Ironically, yet understandably, overnights work worst on Friday nights.
 It was supposed to be ideal since all can have the luxury of extending the work till mid-morning the following day.
 But it has become one of the most unproductive days to some.
 “Kapoy kaayo akong brain huna huna sa quiz nato sa Circuits bai, magbanig na lang sa ko diri sa sala para kung gusto pod mo mag nap, ready na ni.
 Pukawa na lang ko pag alas-12 na sa gabii.”

-Frowned upon hearing this, the host nods his head and continues to disassemble the Magus multi-tester.
-As expected, the sleeping friend braces for tough days by semester’s end.
+Frowning upon hearing this, the host nods his head and continues to disassemble the Magus multi-tester.
+As expected, the sleeping friend braces for tough days by the semester’s end.

 With the extended time of stay at the host’s home, family members could even recognize who was knocking at the door.
 “Ah kaila na ko kinsa ning nanuktok.”
 Baldwin Baldos’s father would quip.
 And even dogs get tamed, baby nephews and nieces get used to strangers hugging and carrying them inside the house.